 All pending annotations (acquisition or review) must be the same resolution.
-If you have selected a resolution in error, you will need to ignore or delete the pending stamp annotations.
-If you wish to acquire stamps at multiple resolutions, draw a region of interest and acquire the annotations at one resolution first.
-You may then return to draw regions and acquire annotations at other resolutions.
+If a resolution was selected in error, ignore, or delete the pending stamp annotations.
+To acquire stamps at multiple resolutions, draw a region of interest and acquire the annotations at one resolution first.
+Then return to draw regions and acquire annotations at other resolutions.

-If you need to navigate to bring your region of interest in to view, hold the Ctrl key down and use your mouse to zoom and pan.
+Navigate to bring the region of interest in to view, hold the Ctrl key down on the keyboard, and use the mouse to zoom and pan.

-If you create an incorrect ROI, then right-click on any stamp in the region.
-If you then click Delete Region, all the stamps in that region will be deleted.
-If you click Delete, only the stamp you clicked on will be deleted.
+If an incorrect ROI is created, then right-click on any stamp in the region.
+If Delete Region is selected, the ROI and any stamps in that region will be deleted.
+If Delete is selected, only the stamp clicked on will be deleted.
 (See Figure 4.9.)

-Additionally, you can delete individual stamps within an ROI by holding down the Ctrl key and clicking on the annotation.
+Additionally, delete individual stamps within an ROI by holding down the Ctrl key on the keyboard and clicking on the annotation.
 The cursor will change to a trashcan with a red X when a stamp can be deleted.